tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 ========================

 The free energy is a central property in statistical physics that makes it possible to assess the stability of a structure, find its equilibrium volume, compute phase diagrams and many other things.
-For an arbitrary system with a potential $V(\vec{R})$, the free energy is very difficult to compute and requires complex and expensive method.
+For an arbitrary system with a potential $V(\vec{R})$, the free energy is very difficult to compute and requires expensive methods such as thermodynamic integration to attain accurate predictions.

 Fortunately, in the harmonic approximation, the free energy can computed exactly from the partition function
 ```math